deta/space-docs/src/pages/blog/horizons-themes-sharing.md

 To celebrate this release in Space OS, we are hosting a Horizonathon.
 You can create and publish a Horizon until November 26, EOD (CET) for the chance to win shirts, stickers, and more Horizons in your own Space.

-More details are here:  [https://team.deta.page/dueling-horizons]
+More details are here:  [https://team.deta.page/dueling-horizons](https://team.deta.page/dueling-horizons)

-Thank you, from the Deta Team.
+Thank you, from the Deta Team, past and present.

 <div style="display: flex; justify-content: center;">
 <image style="max-width: 60%;" src="/blog_assets/space-os-signatures.svg">